veorq/misc/STUDENTS.md

 You are a student doing or considering doing a project with me?
-Keep reading, this document explains what I'll expect from you, what you can expect from me, and inspiring references.
+Keep reading, this document explains what I'll expect from you, what you can expect from me, and provides inspiring references.
 I wish I got this kind of document when I was a student, so I hope it will be useful to you.

 ## What I expect from you